penrose/penrose/CONTRIBUTING.md

 ### Registry

 We have a `packages/examples/src/registry.json` file which lists several diagrams from the `packages/examples/src/` directory.
-All the "trios" listed in this file are automatically run in GitHub Actions to produce the SVG files in the `ci/*` branches.
+All the trios listed in this file are automatically run in GitHub Actions to produce the SVG files in the `ci/*` branches.